Seneca-ICTOER/OSL745/docs/Labs/lab4.md

 ## Investigation 1: Installing And Maintaining An SSH Server

 So far, you have learned to use the **ssh** utility to establish a secure connection to a remote host in order to perform Linux administration tasks.
 You have issued the ssh command, which is actually the **client** application for ssh.
-In order to connect to a remote server (like your VMs, Matrix, etc) it needs to run the **SSH service** (aka **sshd**).
+In order to connect to a remote server (like your VMs, Matrix, etc) it needs to run the **SSH service** (aka **ssh**).

 In this section, you will learn how to configure an SSH server and restart the ssh service for an existing VM.
 You will also learn how to configure, restart, and use SSH in order to create secure connections between your Linux machines (host as well as VMs).

-### Part 1: Confirming sshd service is Running on VMs.
+### Part 1: Confirming ssh service is Running on VMs.

 **Perform the following steps:**